shubhamagarwal92/shubhamagarwal92.github.io/index.md

 In case you are wondering, yes I have been to all these places!
 Yes, we own the copyright of these pictures!
 The images are from Death Valley, Yosemite (US), Northen lights in Iceland, Malta, Hawaii, Croatia, Vienna, Edinburgh.

 #### Countries visited

+I have been to 4 continents and 33 countries.

 <img src="http://chart.apis.google.com/chart?cht=map:fixed=-70,-180,80,180&chs=450x300&chf=bg,s,336699&chco=d0d0d0,cc0000&chd=s:999999999999999999999999999999999&chld=IN|US|GB|VA|CH|ES|SK|PT|NL|MC|MT|IT|IS|HU|GR|DE|FR|FI|DK|CZ|HR|BE|AT|MV|VN|SG|TH|AE|CA|PE|CR|MX|PA" width="450" height="300" ><br/>visited 33 countries (14.6%)<br/> <a href="https://douwe.com/projects/visited?region=world"> Create your own visited map of The World</a>